gottacatchenall/ms_false_negatives/README.md

 # Introduction

-Species interactions drive many processes in evolutionary biology and community ecology.
-A better understanding of interactions among species is an imperative to both mitigate the potentially harmful impacts of anthropogenic change on Earth's biodiversity [@Makiola2020KeyQue] and to predict zoonotic spillover of disease to prevent future pandemics [@Becker2021OptPre].
-However, meeting these challenges is difficult because interactions are intrinsically hard to sample [@Jordano2016SamNet].
-Over the past few decades biodiversity data has become increasingly available---for example, remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable [@Stephenson2020TecAdv], while the adoption of open data practices [@Kenall2014OpeFut] have substantially increased the amount of data available to ecologists.
-Still, widespread data about species interactions remains elusive [@Poisot2021GloKno].
-Observing an interaction between two species often requires human observation because remote sampling methods can primarily detect co-occurrence (but see @Niedballa2019AssAna), and this itself is not necessarily indicative of an interaction [@Blanchet2020CooNot].
-This constraint induces biases on species interaction data subject to the spatial and temporal scales that current observation methods can feasibly sample.
-This is further compounded by semantic confusion around the word “interaction”---for example one might consider competition a type of species interaction, even though it is marked by a lack of co-occurrence between species, unlike other types of interactions, like trophism or pollination, which require both species to be together at the same place and time.
-We define interaction in the latter sense, where two species have fitness consequences on one-another if they are in the sample place at the same time.
+Species interactions drive many processes in evolution and ecology.
+A better understanding of species interactions is an imperative to understand the evolution of life on Earth, to mitigate the impacts of anthropogenic change on biodiversity [@Makiola2020KeyQue], and for predicting zoonotic spillover of disease to prevent future pandemics [@Becker2021OptPre].
+At the moment we lack sufficient data to meet these challenges [@Poisot2021GloKno], largely because species interactions are hard to sample [@Jordano2016SamNet].
+Over the past few decades biodiversity data has become increasingly available through remotely collected data and adoption of open data practices [@Stephenson2020TecAdv;@Kenall2014OpeFut].
+Still, interaction data remains relatively scarce because sampling typically requires human observation.
+This induces a constraint on the amount, spatial scale, and temporal frequency of resulting data that it is feasible to collect by humans.
+Many crowdsourced methods for biodiversity data aggregation (e.g. GBIF, eBird) still relies on automated identification of species, which does not easily generalize to interaction sampling.
+There is interest in using remote methods for interaction sampling, which primarily detect co-occurrence and derive properties like species avoidance from this data [@Niedballa2019AssAna].
+However, this itself is not necessarily indicative of an interaction [@Blanchet2020CooNot].
+This is an example of semantic confusion around the word “interaction”---for example one might consider competition a type of species interaction, even though it is marked by a lack of co-occurrence between species, unlike other types of interactions, like trophism or pollination, which require both species to be together at the same place and time.
+Here we consider interaction in the latter sense, where two species have fitness consequences on one-another if (and only if) they are in the sample place at the same time.
 In addition, here we only consider direct (not higher-order) interactions.

-The importance of _sampling effort_ and its impact on resulting ecological data has produced a rich body of literature.
-The recorded number of species in a dataset or sample depends on the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff]---as do estimates of population abundance [@Griffiths1998SamEff]---in addition to spatial coverage and species detectability.
-This has motivated more quantitatively robust approaches to account for error in sampling data in many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to determine sampling design [@Moore2016OptEco], and to measure species richness across large scales [@Carlson2020WhaWou].
-In the context of interactions, an initial concern was the compounding effects of limited sampling effort combined with the amalgamation of data (across both study sites, time of year, and taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap] or the structure of the network as a whole [@Martinez1999EffSam; @McLeod2021SamAsy]. @Martinez1999EffSam showed that in a plant-endophyte trophic network, network connectance is robust to sampling effort, but this was done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
-In some systems (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 We cannot feasibly observe all (or even most) of the interactions that occur in an ecosystem.
 This means we can be confident two species actually interact if we